-Born on June 15, 1887 in Brooklyn, Hoffman grew up in an artistic setting.
-Her father was a piano prodigy who had come to America when he was only 15 years old.
-After Hoffman created her first sculpture, a bust of her father’s head, he looked at her and said: “My child, I'm afraid you are going to be an artist.”
-(Hoffman, 1936)
+Born on June 15, 1885 in Brooklyn, Hoffman grew up in an artistic setting.
+Her father was a piano prodigy who came to America when he was only 15.
+After Hoffman created her first sculpture, a bust of her father’s head, he looked at her and said, “My child, I'm afraid you are going to be an artist” (Hoffman, 1936).

-Though Hoffman was also a talented singer and sketch artist, she decided to become a sculptor after receiving praise from Gutzon Borglum, the famous American-born Danish sculptor of Mt.
+Though Hoffman was also a talented singer and sketch artist, she decided to become a sculptor after receiving praise from Gutzon Borglum, the sculptor of Mt.
 Rushmore, for a clay portrait she had created of her father.
-As a teenager, she studied sculpture with Borglum and at the Women’s School of Applied Design and the Arts Students League.
+As a teenager, she studied sculpture with Borglum and at the Women’s School of Applied Design and the Art Students League.

 The Hall of Man

-It was from Stanley Field, President of the Field Museum.
-He, and many others at the Field Museum, were concerned that the “anthropology halls in all countries were generally empty and the snake and monkey houses always crowded.”
-(Hoffman 1936) The unconventional solution they came up with was the “The Races of Man.”
+It was from Stanley Field, president of The Field Museum.
+He, and many others at The Field, were concerned that the “anthropology halls in all countries were generally empty and the snake and monkey houses always crowded” (Hoffman 1936).
+The unconventional solution they came up with was the “The Races of Man.”
 The idea was to use sculpture as a way to reveal man to his brother.

 Hoffman was intrigued with the prospect of exploring foreign lands and a few months later in February of 1930, she met with Field and the rest of the Board to work out a contract.
 At the first meeting Hoffman was presented with the idea.
-Four to five artists would travel to different parts of the globe to capture the different races of man in the typical painted plaster moulds with real hair and glass eyes.
-She knew immediately that she couldn’t work under those conditions.
-Instead, she told them she would present to them her own scheme the following day.
+Four to five artists would travel to different parts of the globe to capture the different races of man in the typical painted plaster molds of the day, with real hair and glass eyes.
+Hoffman knew immediately that she couldn’t work under those conditions; instead, she said she would present her own scheme the following day.